 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by Berkley on May 29, 2012 in paperback and has 312 pages.
+This erotic romance, horror, urban fantasy is a paperback edition that was published by Berkley on May 29, 2012 and has 312 pages.

 Twentieth in the Anita Blake, Vampire Hunter erotic, urban fantasy series set in a contemporary St. Louis, Missouri, although, in Hit List , almost all of the action takes place in Seattle.

 Three-quarters of Hit List was excellent.
 Lots of police interaction — including a long run-in with another insecure Marshal.
 Ted takes a hit this time on his credibility when he and Anita…well, you’ll just have to read the book to find this out.
 Olaf/Otto brings his own particular charm when he escalates in his psycho behavior.
 Even worse when he suffers two separate injuries — one from Anita and the second from a werelion attack.

 The last quarter was just too easy.
 Gimme a break.
 Anita’s kidnappers give her up that easily??
 In fact, the whole ending was just lame and frustrating.